corrmatrix/nlp-transformers-llm/README.md

 ## Last News

+- Generative AI is Boring : https://www.jacob-browning.com/post/generative-ai-is-boring - 26/10/2023

+- TikTok maker’s new AI SALMONN understands all audio, not just music and voices : https://venturebeat.com/ai/tiktok-makers-new-ai-salmonn-understands-all-audio-not-just-music-and-voices/ - 24/10/2023

+- Fuyu-8B: A Multimodal Architecture for AI Agents : https://www.adept.ai/blog/fuyu-8b - https://huggingface.co/adept/fuyu-8b - 17/10/2023

+- Gemini is coming to Makersuite & so are Stubbs (PaLM 2 is going to be replaced by Gemini) : https://medium.com/@bedros-p/gemini-is-coming-to-makersuite-so-are-stubbs-32248f3924aa - 16/10/2023

+- Waymo's robotaxis are now available to tens of thousands of people across all of San Francisco : https://www.theverge.com/2023/10/10/23911190/waymo-robotaxi-san-francisco-customers-waitlist - 11/10/2023

 - ARTIFICIAL INTELLIGENCEMistral AI: Setting New Benchmarks Beyond Llama2 in the Open-Source Space : https://www.unite.ai/mistral-7b-setting-new-benchmarks-beyond-llama2-in-the-open-source-space/ - 04/10/2023

 - DALLE 3 : https://openai.com/dall-e-3 - 04/10/2023